The Amazing World of Gumball: Waiting for Gumball

-Waiting for Gumball is a series of thirteen shorts featuring Gumball and Darwin and inspired by the episode "The Puppets".
+At the 2017 Annecy International Animated Film Festival, Cartoon Network greenlit a special mixed-media puppet episode titled "The Puppets", produced in collaboration with puppet production studio Blink Industries.
+The episode inspired Waiting for Gumball, a series of thirteen puppet-animated web shorts featuring Gumball and Darwin.

 Darwin's Yearbook

 A six-episode miniseries titled Darwin's Yearbook aired on Cartoon Network from 14 to 28 December 2019.
 The miniseries features Darwin attempting to complete Elmore Junior High's yearbook by examining who he thinks should fill up the best spot.
 The miniseries predominantly consists of recycled clips from previous episodes of the original series presented in a clip show style.

 The Gumball Chronicles

 Another series of clip show episodes, titled The Gumball Chronicles, premiered on 5 October 2020, with The Curse of Elmore.
 On 2 November 2020, four more episodes (each beginning with Vote Gumball...and) themed around the 2020 United States presidential election were aired back-to-back, revolving around Gumball's attempts to get a running mate so he can run for school president.